KhronosGroup/Vulkan-ValidationLayers/docs/debug_printf.md

 Debug Printf is implemented in the SPIR-V Tools optimizer and the `VK_LAYER_KHRONOS_validation` layer.
 It allows developers to debug their shader code by "printing" any values of interest to the debug callback or stdout.

-This document covers the operation of the layer portion of the implementation.
+Debug Printf can easily be enabled and configured using the [Vulkan Configurator](https://vulkan.lunarg.com/doc/sdk/latest/windows/vkconfig.html) included with the Vulkan SDK.
+Or you can manually enable and configure the layer by following the directions below.

 ## Limitations